Pauline Hanson: MP for Oxley (1996–1998)

-1996 Maiden speech
+Maiden speech

 On 10 September 1996, Hanson gave her maiden speech to the House of Representatives, which was widely reported in the media.
-In her opening lines, Hanson said: "I won the seat of Oxley largely on an issue that has resulted in me being called a racist.
-That issue related to my comment that Aboriginals received more benefits than non-Aboriginals".
+Opening her speech, Hanson said, "I won the seat of Oxley largely on an issue that has resulted in me being called a racist.
+That issue related to my comment that Aboriginals received more benefits than non-Aboriginals."
 Hanson then asserted that Australia was in danger of being "swamped by Asians", and that these immigrants "have their own culture and religion, form ghettos and do not assimilate".
 Hanson argued that "mainstream Australians" were instead subject to "a type of reverse racism ... by those who promote political correctness and those who control the various taxpayer funded 'industries' that flourish in our society servicing Aboriginals, multiculturalists and a host of other minority groups".
 This theme continued with the assertion that "present governments are encouraging separatism in Australia by providing opportunities, land, moneys and facilities available only to Aboriginals".

 Among a series of criticisms of Aboriginal land rights, access to welfare and reconciliation, Hanson criticised the Aboriginal and Torres Strait Islander Commission (ATSIC), saying: "Anyone with a criminal record can, and does, hold a position with ATSIC".
-There then followed a short series of statements on family breakdown, youth unemployment, international debt, the Family Law Act, child support, and the privatisation of Qantas and other national enterprises.
+This was followed by a short series of statements on family breakdown, youth unemployment, international debt, the Family Law Act, child support, and the privatisation of Qantas and other national enterprises.
 The speech also included an attack on immigration and multiculturalism, a call for the return of high-tariff protectionism, and criticism of economic rationalism.
 Her speech was delivered uninterrupted by her fellow parliamentarians as it was the courtesy given to MPs delivering their maiden speeches.